Our services

 Air-to-water heat pumps are the most common choice in the UK, particularly where an existing radiator system is already in place.
 They replace your boiler and connect to your existing radiators or underfloor heating, and they heat your hot water too.

 Air-to-air heat pumps work differently.
-Rather than heating water and pushing it through radiators, they heat rooms directly through indoor wall units, similar in principle to an air conditioning system but designed primarily to heat.
-They are widely used across Europe and are well suited to flats, homes on storage heaters, or properties without existing pipework.
+Rather than heating water and pushing it through radiators, they heat rooms directly through indoor wall units, similar to an air conditioning system but designed primarily to heat.
+They are well suited to flats, homes on storage heaters, or properties without existing pipework.
 Installation is typically simpler and cheaper, as there is no need for radiator upgrades, pipework changes, or a hot water cylinder.
 They also provide cooling in summer.

-The main trade-off is that air-to-air systems will not heat your water, so you will need a separate solution for that, such as an immersion heater or a dedicated hot water heat pump.
+The main trade-off is that air-to-air systems do not heat your water, so you will need a separate solution for that, such as an immersion heater or a dedicated hot water heat pump.

 What to be aware of